Skip to main content

 4. Decision — The call is either:

-• Allowed — Proceeds to the MCP server normally
+• Allowed — Proceeds normally

 • Blocked — Prevented and logged for security review